canbal/Tally/README.md

 		</Directory>
 		```
 11. Start Apache
+	- [method 1] this works on MacOSX versions prior to 10.8 (Mountain Lion)
 		- click on Apple logo > System Preferences
 		- click on Sharing
 		- turn on Web Sharing (click on the checkbox next to it)
+	- [method 2]
+		- run following command on Terminal
+		`$ sudo apachectl restart`
+12. Set correct permissions for Apache
 	- in order to allow access to the files in Tally, you need to change the owner of the file to apache.
 Execute following command to give ownership to the apache user (www):
 		`$ sudo chown -R _www {path to Tally}/django_source`
 		`$ sudo chgrp -R _www {path to Tally}/django_source`